-While Ghost Orchids typically bloom in June and July, during 2015 our "Super" Ghost Orchid's first blooms were spotted on January 25, 2015 setting a new early-blooming record (the earliest in the year it had bloomed previously was late March of 2010).
-Barring any interference, once a Ghost Orchid bud opens into a flower it usually stays in bloom for about 1.5 to 2 weeks, yellowing, and eventually shrivelling.
+While Ghost Orchids typically bloom in June and July, during 2015 our "Super" Ghost Orchid's earliest blooms were spotted on Jan.
+25, 2015 setting a new early-blooming record (the earliest in the year it had bloomed previously was late March of 2010).
+In 2017: our Ghost Orchid was blooming again in November and early December, the latest in the year we have seen it bloom so far!
+The last flower for 2017 dropped off on Dec.
+8. It has now bloomed every month of the year!
+Barring any interference, once a Ghost Orchid bud opens into a flower it usually stays in bloom for about 1.5 to 2 weeks, yellowing toward the end of the bloom, and eventually shrivelling.
 If the flower is pollinated by a Giant Sphinx Moth (Cocytius antaeus) it will produce a seed pod, but this does not happen every year.

 If you plan to visit Corkscrew to see the "Super" Ghost Orchid, plan to bring binoculars since it is about 50 feet high in an old growth bald cypress tree and about 100 feet away from the boardwalk.
 To get there on the boardwalk, you will have to walk just under one mile past the short cut trail on the main boardwalk loop (toward the observation tower).
 The "Super" Ghost Orchid is located on the left, just past the John Muir Landmark Tree (No. 2).
 There is a small sign on the rail to help you locate the orchid.
 When the orchid is budding or blooming, and if weather conditions allow, Corkscrew's Boardwalk Naturalists will have a spotting scope out to allow visitors a close-up look at the "Super" Ghost Orchid.